 Combines the concepts, theories and practices of environmental, conservation and forest sciences in an off-campus field experience.
 Field skill proficiency in planning, measurement, analysis and reporting is emphasized for biophysical and socioeconomic components of the environment.
 Prerequisites: *30 and REN R 110.
 REN R 205 or REN R 210 and a plant identification course are recommended.
 Students must complete this course prior to completion of the final *30 of their program.
 Requires payment of additional student instructional support fees.
-Refer to the Fees Payment Guide in the University Regulations and Information for Students section of the Calendar.
+Refer to the Tuition and Fees page in the University Regulations section of the Calendar.